crate/cratedb-django/DEVELOPMENT.md

+# cratedb-django development guide.

+This document contains all necessary instructions to get a working local development environment.
+The easiest and preferred way to work on the project is using [uv](https://docs.astral.sh/uv/getting-started/).

 ## Clone the project

 ```shell
 git clone https://github.com/surister/cratedb-django
 ```

-The easiest way to work on the project is using `uv`

 ## Install dependencies
 ```shell